-Here are some ways to think about the defining features of Essential Questions:
+Here are the defining features of Essential Questions:

-- Turn these big ideas into "provocative questions [that] will foster inquiry, understanding, and transferring of knowledge." - These essential questions provide a framework to introduce the course, units or modules, and daily topics or activities. - Grant Wiggins and Jay McTighe offer the following criteria for essential questions: - o "Have no simple 'right' answer; they are meant to be argued - o Are designed to provoke and sustain student inquiry, while focusing learning and final performances - o Often address the conceptual or philosophical foundations of a discipline - o Raise other important questions - Naturally and appropriately recur - o Stimulate vital, ongoing rethinking of big ideas, assumptions, and prior lessons" - Grant Wiggins and Jay McTighe offer the following question prompts as a way of developing Essential Questions:

-ES Essential Questions: 0 "Why study?
-So what?
-0 What makes the study of universal?
-0 If the unit on is a story, what's the moral of the story?
-0 What's the 'big idea' implied in the skill or process of?
-0 What larger concept, issue, or problem underlies?
-0 What couldn't we do if we didn't understand?
+- Turn these big ideas into "provocative questions [that] will foster inquiry, understanding, and transferring of knowledge." - These essential questions provide a framework to introduce the course, units or modules, and daily topics or activities. - Grant Wiggins and Jay McTighe offer the following criteria for essential questions: - "Have no simple 'right' answer; they are meant to be argued - Are designed to provoke and sustain student inquiry, while focusing learning and final performances - o Often address the conceptual or philosophical foundations of a discipline - Raise other important questions - Naturally and appropriately recur - Stimulate vital, ongoing rethinking of big ideas, assumptions, and prior lessons" - Grant Wiggins and Jay McTighe offer the following question prompts as a way of developing Essential Questions: - "Why study ?
+So what? - o What makes the study of universal? - o If the unit on is a story, what's the moral of the story? - What's the 'big idea' implied in the skill or process of ? - What larger concept, issue, or problem underlies ? - What couldn't we do if we didn't understand ? - How is used and applied in the larger world? - What is a real-world insight about ? - o What is the value of studying ?76